Devices, such as physical desk phones, conference phones, paging gateways, etc. are all managed through the Devices menu option.

 Provide a label / common name for the device.
+This will usually be the extension number being assigned to this device.

 On the Keys option, you can manually configure the keys (buttons) on your device to override the template.
 As each device is unique in the options supported here, please contact your System Installer for further details.

-Typically, a new device is enrolled with a MAC address and template, leaving rest of options blank.
+Typically, a new device is enrolled with a MAC address and template, leaving the rest of options blank.
 They will get auto-populated in other areas of the system during enrollment procedure.

 The following is a generic overview of each configurable field for each extension.
 Some fields are listed under different headings to group their specific purposes:

-If you need to change the device due to wear/tear/damage/theft etc., you can click the minus sign to delete the existing device.
+If you need to change the device due to wear/tear/damage/theft etc., click the minus sign

 Each extension comes with voicemail included and enabled by default.
 A maximum of 100 messages can be stored in the voicemail inbox.